Applying for a licence to farm or breed animals

 Fees and payment

-The licence costs S$100 and is valid for a year.
+The licence costs S$100, and is valid for a year.
 GIRO applications take a month to process.
-If you do not have a GIRO arrangement yet, please make payment by AXS, PayNow or online payments.
+You may also make payment using PayNow or online payments.

 Renewal of licence